adamlofts/mysql1_dart/README.md

 * More integration tests
 * DartDoc
 * More Example code
-* Refactor everything a few times, when I think of a nicer way of doing things, or the Dart language changes
 * Use idiomatic dart where possible
 * Geometry type
 * Decimal type should probably use a bigdecimal type of some sort
 * MySQL 4 types (old decimal, anything else?)
 * Test against multiple mysql versions
-* A logo.